-(1) Includes employee stock compensation expense of ₹59 crore for the three months ended March 31, 2019 and an employee stock compensation cost of ₹202 crore, for the year ended March 31, 2019.
-Similarly, includes employee stock compensation expense of ₹26 crore and ₹84 crore for the three months and year ended March 31, 2018 respectively.
+(1) Includes an employee stock compensation cost of ₹202 crore, for the year ended March 31, 2019.
+Similarly, includes employee stock compensation expense of ₹84 crore for the year ended March 31, 2018 respectively.

-(2) Included in the above is a reversal of stock compensation cost of $\overline{35}$ crore recorded during the three months ended December 31, 2017 towards forfeiture of stock incentives granted to Dr. Vishal Sikka upon his resignation.
+(2) Included in the above is a reversal of stock compensation cost of ₹35 crore recorded during the three months ended December 31, 2017 towards forfeiture of stock incentives granted to Dr. Vishal Sikka upon his resignation.
 Refer note no. 2.11.